gardenbed/emerge/docs/2-lexer-theory.md

 # INPUT:  A regular expression r.
 # OUTPUT: A DFA D that recognizes L(r).
 # METHOD:
-#   1. Construct a syntax tree T from the augmented regular expression (r)~.
+#   1. Construct a syntax tree T from the augmented regular expression (r)µ.
 #   2. Compute nullable, firstPos, lastPos, and followPos for T.
 #   3. Construct Dstates, the set of states of DFA D, and Dtran, the transition function for D.
 #      The states of D are sets of positions in T.
 #      Initially, each state is "unmarked," and a state becomes "marked" just before we consider its out-transitions.
 #      The start state of D is firstPos(n0), where node n0 is the root of T.
-#      The accepting states are those containing the position for the end-marker symbol ~.
+#      The accepting states are those containing the position for the end-marker symbol µ.

-initialize Dstates to contain only the unmarked state firstPos(n0), where n0 is the root of syntax tree T for (r)~ while (there is an unmarked state S in Dstates) {
+initialize Dstates to contain only the unmarked state firstPos(n0), where n0 is the root of syntax tree T for (r)µ while (there is an unmarked state S in Dstates) {
   mark S
   for (each input symbol a) {